 type of perennial: herb

-The most popular variety, Sweet Basil, is a tender annual.
-But perennial varieties let you enjoy basil without having to replant it each year.
+The most popular variety, Sweet Basil, is an annual.
+The rest are perennial varieties you can enjoy without having to replant it each year.
 Lemon or wild basil is an American native that grows up to three feet tall.
 Camphor is a basil native to Asia with sweet scented white flowers.
-Thai lemon basil is a mainstay in Laos and Indonesia where the zesty seeds, stems, and leaves are all used in the kitchen.
+Thai Lemon basil is a mainstay in Laos and Indonesia where the zesty seeds, stems, and leaves are all used in the kitchen.
 Hoary Basil, an African native, has a strong taste and often used as an herbal tea.
 And Tulsi, or Holy Basil, originally from India, is used in Ayurvedic medicine to offset stress.